-This article serves as a starting point to get in the know regarding “solar generators”.
+This article is a starting point to get into the know regarding “solar generators.”
 What is a solar generator?
 Do they actually work?
 What do I need to know before I buy one?
 What can I use them for?
 Read on and find out…

 What is a solar generator?

 At its most basic level, a solar generator combines a large battery with solar panels.
 They work by capturing sunlight via your solar panels, storing the energy captured by sunlight into a battery, and then converting that energy into AC power for you to use.
 They typically come with wall outlets, USB outlets, and even DC outlets.

 While the “generator” isn’t entirely accurate, as they don’t generate power in the way fossil-fuel-powered generators do, the term has stuck.
 We often use the term “portable power station,” but for the purposes of this article, we’ll be using “Solar Generator.”

 In short, solar generators work for virtually anything a traditional generator can be used for without the fumes, smell, or high maintenance.
 While it’s true that a significant limitation in the past has been output, with solar generators lacking when it comes to powering heavy-duty devices, this has been remedied in recent years with EcoFlow’s X-Boost technology.
 More on that later.

 The key thing that sets solar generators apart from their archaic counterparts is that you’ll need to charge them rather than give them fuel.
 If you’re charging with solar panels, you’ll just want ones with an solar panel connector for maximum compatibility, such as EcoFlow’s range of portable solar panels and, of course, sun.
 You can read more about what kinds of solar panels you might consider here.